krane/krane/docs/00-introduction.md

 $ krane secrets add locally-api -key DB_PASSWORD -value p@ssword
 ```

-Simple, it might not cover all use cases, but the goal is to provide a simple and enjoyable experience.
+Simple, it might not cover all use cases, but the goal is to provide a simple and productive toolset.